 02) Starting with Compressor

-Before starting, receiver pressure is zero Kg/cm², hence starting cylinder plunger is extended by spring and servo cylinder plunger is retracted and butterfly valve is kept slightly open.
+Before starting, receiver pressure is zero Kg/cm², hence starting cylinder plunger is extended by spring and servo cylinder plunger is retracted and the butterfly valve is kept slightly open.

 03) Working from zero to 4 Kg/cm²

-Starting from receiver pressure zero Kg/cm² butterfly valve is slightly open, receiver pressure slowly increases to 4 Kg/cm².
+Starting from receiver pressure zero Kg/cm² butterfly valve is slightly open, and receiver pressure slowly increases to 4 Kg/cm².

-When receiver pressure approaches 4 Kg/cm² the starting cylinder plunger moves in and butterfly valve opens fully, loading the compressor.
+When receiver pressure approaches 4 Kg/cm² the starting cylinder plunger moves in and the butterfly valve opens fully, loading the compressor.
 A minimum pressure valve opens only at 4 Kg/cm², the compressor does not deliver air below 4 Kg/cm².